 I am so thankful that this disease came to me later in life and I was able to enjoy my teens and twenties.

 It wasn’t until a close family friend suggested I make a call to an endocrinologist that he worked with.
-After extensive testing and a long meeting discussing my history, I was diagnosed with Type 1.
+After extensive testing and a long meeting discussing my history, I was diagnosed with type 1.
 I really didn’t understand how bad it was until he asked how many times I’d been to the emergency room.
-I was in full-blown DKA, close to having major complications, and I was told to start insulin immediately.
+I was in full-blown diabetic ketoacidosis (DKA), close to having major complications, and I was told to start insulin immediately.

 That started a long journey learning how to live my life differently.

 I was so fortunate to have a nurse that took the time to work with me, she was amazing.
 But the best part was she is a runner, so we started on the journey to get me healthy again and eventually back to running.

 Will is raising money for Beyond Type 1 through Beyond Type Run—his fundraising will make a real difference in the lives of those living with T1D.